-A listing of the University policies, rules, and regulations that prescribe the standards of conduct the University requires of students and other members of the University community can be found at http://drexel.edu/studentaffairs/community_standards/studentHandbook/.
-You are required to become familiar with these policies and must comply with them.
+A listing of the University policies, rules, and regulations that prescribe the standards of conduct the University requires of students and other members of the University community can be found at http://drexel.edu/studentlife/community_standards/studenthandbook/ You are required to become familiar with these policies and must comply with them.
 Violations of any of these policies will be handled in accordance with the appropriate University procedure.
-All references to University property include property owned or leased by Tenet-owned hospitals.
+All references to University property include property owned or leased by AAHS, an affiliate of Paladin Healthcare hospitals.